Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 2) Ransomware

-It is a type of malware that has grown over the years, and deserves special recognition.
+It is a type of malware that has grown over the years and deserves special recognition.

-It is one of the biggest types of cyber security threats out there, businesses of all sizes need to understand the severity of it.
+It is one of the biggest types of cyber security threats out there, and businesses of all sizes need to understand the severity of it.

 Cybercriminals who successfully insert ransomware into your business gain the power to lock your systems and prevent you from accessing them without paying a large payment.